top of page

 The verb 'startle' finds its origins in Old English and Middle English.
 It can be traced back to the Old English word 'styrtlian,' which meant to jump up or move suddenly.
 This sense of sudden movement or reaction evolved over time, eventually giving rise to the modern meaning of 'startle,' which is to surprise or shock someone or something, often leading to a sudden and involuntary reaction.
 The word's etymology reflects the fundamental human experience of being caught off guard or suddenly alarmed, making it an integral part of our language's expressive arsenal.

-Find the meaning of startle
+Quiz: Find the meaning of the verb startle:

 Try Again!